* Updated for Super Bowl LII 2018

 Sadly, there has never been a Bird Bowl featuring two feathered teams.

-Making matters more dire for the Falcons is the Patriots' total dominance over "animal" teams in the Super Bowl.
-They've played five animals and won 80% of the time with the sole loss to the Bears having taken place more than 30 years ago.
-Against bird teams specifically the Pats are undefeated (2 out of 2).
+Making matters more dire for the Eagles is the Patriots' dominance over "animal" teams in the Super Bowl.
+They've played animals six times and won 75% of those matches with the sole loss to the Bears having taken place more than 30 years ago.
+Against bird teams specifically the Pats are undefeated (3 out of 3).

 Wins over Animals